BoltzExchange/boltz-backend/docs/lifecycle.md

    * `invoice.pending`: if paying the invoice is in progress
    * `invoice.paid`: if paying the invoice was successful or
    * `invoice.failedToPay`: if paying the invoice failed.
 In this case the user needs to broadcast a refund transaction to reclaim the locked up chain bitcoin.
+6. `transaction.claim.pending`: Taproot swaps are not claimed immediately after the invoice has been paid.
+Boltz either waits for the client to create a cooperative signature for a key path spend or batches script path spends.
+This status indicates that Boltz is ready for the creation of a cooperative signature
-6. `transaction.claimed`: indicates that after the invoice was successfully paid, the chain Bitcoin were successfully claimed _by Boltz_.
+7. `transaction.claimed`: indicates that after the invoice was successfully paid, the chain Bitcoin were successfully claimed _by Boltz_.
 This is the final status of a successful Normal Submarine swap.

 If the user doesn't send chain bitcoin and the swap expires (approximately 24h), Boltz will set the state of the swap to `swap.expired` , which means that it was cancelled and chain bitcoin shouldn't be sent anymore.
 In case of `invoice.failedToPay` or `swap.expired` but bitcoin were sent, the user needs to submit a refund transaction to reclaim their locked chain bitcoin.
 For more information about how Boltz API clients can construct & submit refund transactions for users, check the [Claiming Swaps & Refunds](claiming-swaps.md) section.
 The states `invoice.failedToPay` and `swap.expired` are final since Boltz is _not_ monitoring refund transactions on the chain.